IP-CAM/Honeypot-Extension-for-Opencart/module/README.md

 ## Description

-**Honeypot** is an OpenCart anti-spambot extension that prevents spambots from registering new accounts, placing requests, fake orders, etc.
+The **Honeypot** is an OpenCart anti-spambot extension that prevents spambots from registering new accounts, placing requests, fake orders, etc.
 Compatible with OpenCart 3.x/4.x versions and PHP >= 7.1.

 ### What is a honeypot?